Why Weekly?

 A Closer Relationship

 Seeing someone weekly also enables you to maintain a close bond with your therapist.
 This may sound weird, but therapy is pretty weird if you think about it.
 You’re meeting a complete stranger and then are expected to (relatively quickly) trust them with your deepest darkest thoughts!
 Building that relationship takes commitment on both ends, and waiting two weeks or more between sessions can make it difficult to sustain that level of connection.
 This may leave clients less open and comfortable overall with their therapist, and less likely to make significant progress.
+On the other hand: some clients may need more time to learn to trust their therapists, and may want less frequent sessions right at the start!

 Better Learning